appium/python-client/README.md

 ## Relax SSL validation

-`strict_ssl` option allows you to send commands to an invalid certificate host like self-certificated SSL.
+`strict_ssl` option allows you to send commands to an invalid certificate host like a self-signed one.

 ```python
 import unittest